 When France fell, on 3 July 1940 the British took ruthless action to prevent French military assets from being used against them, striking at and demolishing the French fleet at dock in the harbor of Oran, in Algeria.
 Twelve Swordfish from the carrier HMS ARK ROYAL launched a torpedo attack on the battle cruiser DUNKERQUE, putting it out of action.
 On 8 July, Swordfish from the HMS HERMES hit the French battleship RICHELIEU at port in Dakar, Senegal, scoring a single torpedo hit on it.

 The next month, on 22 August, three Swordfish operating from land attacked Italian warships sitting in the port of Bomba Bay, in Libya, destroying two submarines, a submarine tender, and a destroyer.
-The attackers sank four ships with only three torpedoes -- the destroyer was not hit directly but went up when its tender exploded.
-The success of these attacks on ships in harbor led the British to consider a much more aggressive operation against the Italian Navy: a torpedo-bomber attack against the Italian Fleet at Taranto, the main naval base on the Italian mainland.BACK_TO_TOP
+The attackers sank four ships with only three torpedoes -- the destroyer was not hit directly, but went up when its tender exploded.
+The success of these attacks on ships in harbor led the British to consider a much more aggressive operation against the Italian Navy: a torpedo-bomber attack against the Italian Fleet at Taranto, the main naval base on the Italian mainland, in the "arch" of boot-shaped Italian peninsula.BACK_TO_TOP

 * An attack on Taranto had actually been considered in 1938, when war was becoming inevitable.
 In 1940, the strike plans were dusted off and updated.
 The main Italian fleet consisted of six battleships, consisting of two of the new LITTORIO class and four of the recently rebuilt CAVOUR and DULIO class, plus five cruisers and twenty destroyers, all based at Taranto.
 Attacking the Italian fleet at anchor required high quality and up-to-date intelligence and reconnaissance, not merely to determine what ships were present but also to know their positions.
 The British strike force would also have to move silently to achieve surprise.